GoogleChrome/web-vitals/README.md

    */
   lcpResourceEntry?: PerformanceResourceTiming;
   /**
-   * The `LargestContentfulPaint` entry corresponding to LCP */ lcpEntry?: LargestContentfulPaint;
+   * The `LargestContentfulPaint` entry corresponding to LCP.
+   */
+  lcpEntry?: LargestContentfulPaint;
 }